thi-ng/umbrella/packages/hdom/README.md

 - `root`: Root element or ID (default: "app")
 - `ctx`: Arbitrary user context object, passed to all component functions embedded in the tree (see below)
+- `autoDerefKeys`: Attempts to auto-expand/deref the given keys in the user supplied context object (`ctx` option) prior to *each* tree normalization.
+All of these values should implement the thi.ng/api `IDeref` interface (e.g. atoms, cursors, views, rstreams etc.).
+This feature can be used to define dynamic contexts linked to the main app state.
 - `keys`: If true (default), each elements will receive an auto-generated `key` attribute (unless one already exists).
 - `span`: If true (default), all text content will be wrapped in